 Alright – That may be my snarkiest synopsis yet.
 In my defense, writing out the plot makes the movie seem even more ridiculous than watching it does.
 If your impression from reading the above is that I HATED 31, then I’d understand.
 But I didn’t.
 Well, not really.
 It’s definitely more of the Rob Zombie fare that we’ve come to know (and possibly love).
 Since I like some of his past work, I like some of this as well.
 There are some cool set pieces and some exciting violence.
 And I still like the dirty 70s cinematography that has become a director trademark.
 Zombie’s dialogue writing hasn’t improved at all. (the ‘bad guy’ names may have tipped you off on that front) In fact, there are some really cringe-worthy lines in this film.
 Some of the worst lines are also poorly delivered; thereby, compounding the problem.
 And character development is so shallow that we only get broad strokes like: that guy’s a dick; she’s a survivor; she’s a tough old prostitute/pimp; his name is Panda for some reason; etc. (further, Zombie’s portrayal of the groupies-cum-tagalong-prostitutes (no pun intended) is misogynistic by anyone’s measure) Zombie is at his best when crazy, blood-and-grime covered characters are menacing folks.
 And there’s plenty of that in 31.
 Doom-head in particular is played perfectly by Richard Brake. (by “perfectly”, i mean that he drawls gravelly lines, smiles menacingly, and enunciates idiosyncratically. i don’t mean that in the ‘he deserves an Oscar’ sense) Whatever nuance Zombie achieved with The Lords of Salem is absent here though.
 The story is nonsensical and serves only to string strange characters and set pieces together.
 The sub-plot of the rich exploiting the poor is vapid at best. (and Malcolm McDowell’s effort seems a bit too ‘just give me my paycheck’ here).
 And the ending is ambiguous in a way that seems unintentional.
 In short, you should definitely know if you’re going to like this film before you watch.
 Big Zombie fans (and apologists) will find it palatable.
 Zombie agnostics (and haters) will not.

 The Final Cut: Rob Zombie’s 31 is more Rob Zombie’s [everything else he’s directed].
-It’s way more on the House of 1000 Corpses end of the spectrum than the The Lords of Salem end, perhaps even setting the bar a little lower.
+It’s slightly better than his worst, but not as good as House of 1000 Corpses, and it falls way short of The Lords of Salem.
 If you like his stuff, you’ll find this one an acceptable (though not particularly spectacular) entry into his oeuvre.